Marwyn, by Nawia ©

 Appearance and Character

-He has a thick neck and a strong jaw.
+Marwyn has a thick neck and a strong jaw.
 He is short and squat with enormous hands, a thick chest and a hard ale-belly.
 He has white hair coming out of his nose and ears.
-His nose has been broken more than once and his teeth are stained red.
+He is beetle-browed, his nose has been broken more than once, and his teeth are stained red from chewing sourleaf.
 His ring, rod and mask are made of Valyrian steel.

 People say that Marwyn keeps the company of whores and hedge wizards, talks with hairy Ibbenese and pitch-black Summer Islanders in their own tongues, and sacrifices to queer gods at the little sailor's temples down by Oldtown’s wharves.
 Men speak of seeing him down by the undercity, in rat pits and black brothels, consorting with mummers, singers, sellswords and even beggars.
-Some have even whisper that once he had killed a man with his fists.
+Some have even whispered that he has killed a man with his fists once.
 He believes in many curious things.

 A Game of Thrones